Sally Mann: Immediate Family and controversy

-Many of her other photographs depicting her children caused controversy.
-For example, in The Perfect Tomato, the viewer sees a nude Jessie, posing on a picnic table outside, bathed in light.
-Mary Gordon argues "tomato" is slang to describes a desirable woman, the title, consequently, furthering the sexual themes and presenting her daughter as "sexually desirable".
-Jessie told Steven Cantor during the filming of one of his movies that she had just been playing around and her mother told her to freeze, and she tried to capture the image in a rush because the sun was setting.
-This explains why everything is blurred except for the tomato, hence the photograph's title.
-While Jessie was aware of this photograph, Dana Cox, in her essay, said that the Mann children were probably unaware of the other photographs being taken as Mann's children were often naked because "it came natural to them".
-This habit of nudity is a family thing because Mann says she used to walk around her house naked when she was growing up.
-Cox states that "the own artist's childhood is reflected in the way she captures moments in her children's lives".
+Mann became widely known for Immediate Family, her third collection, first exhibited in 1990 by Edwynn Houk Gallery in New York City and published as a monograph in 1992.
+In a cover story for The New York Times Magazine, Richard B. Woodward wrote that "probably no photographer in history has enjoyed such a burst of success in the art world".
+The article detailed a federal prosecutor having informed Mann that “no fewer than eight pictures she had chosen for the traveling exhibition [“Immediate Family”] could subject her to arrest.”

+Immediate Family appeared at a time when politicians were cracking down on even the suspicion of child pornography to appeal to their constituents, forcing artists to justify their work and leading many to self-censor.
+According to writer Bruce Handy, the Christian right conflated naturalistic nudes of children by Mann and Jock Sturges with sexualized images by photographers such as David Hamilton.

-Mann herself considered these photographs to be "natural through the eyes of a mother, since she has seen her children in every state: happy, sad, playful, sick, bloodied, angry and even naked".
+Mann considered these photographs to be "natural through the eyes of a mother since she has seen her children in every state: happy, sad, playful, sick, bloodied, angry and even naked".
 Deborah Chambers, in her work on family photo albums, reflects on their idyllic nature but also argues they rarely convey the actual experience of the family.
 Mann's work takes these idyllic photos meant for semi-private consumption and brings them to the public sphere.
-By working collaboratively with her children Mann uses these idealised family photos to create a narrative from her children's perspectives.
-Critics agreed, saying her "vision in large measure [is] accurate, and a welcome corrective to familiar notions of youth as a time of unalloyed sweetness and innocence", and that the book "created a place that looked like Eden, then cast upon it the subdued and shifting light of nostalgia, sexuality and death".
+By working collaboratively with her children, Mann uses these idealized family photos to create a narrative from her children's perspectives.
+Critics agreed, saying her "vision in large measure [is] accurate and a welcome corrective to familiar notions of youth as a time of unalloyed sweetness and innocence".
+They said that the book "created a place that looked like Eden, then cast upon it the subdued and shifting light of nostalgia, sexuality, and death".

 When Time magazine named her "America's Best Photographer" in 2001, it wrote: